sonya36/Web-Stack-Implementation-LAMP-STACK-AWS-101-106/README.md

     </VirtualHost>
     ```
   - ESC button was pressed to come out of insert mode, typed ": wq" for save and quit and pressed enter.
-  - ls command to show the new file in the sites-available directory
+  - ls command to show the new file in the sites-available directory:
     ```
     sudo ls /etc/apache2/sites-available
     ```
-  - Used a2ensite command to enable the new virtual host
+  - Used a2ensite command to enable the new virtual host:
     ```
     sudo a2ensite projectlamp
     ```